stevrodz/unit4.EmployeeDirectory.Starter/README.md

-# Acme Employees
+# Employee Directory

-The Acme Company wants to create an application that allows them to manage their employees.
-You are tasked with creating the proof-of-concept API with placeholder data.
+A local organization wants to create an application that allows them to manage their employees.
+You are tasked with creating a proof-of-concept API using placeholder data.

 ## Instructions

 `employees.js` contains the data that this API will be using.
 Complete `server.js` to serve the following endpoints:

 - `GET /` sends the string `"Hello employees!"`
-- `GET /employees` sends the array of employee names
+- `GET /employees` sends the array of employees
-- `GET /employees/:name` sends `true` or `false` depending on whether the given employee exists in the array
+- `GET /employees/:id` sends the employee with the given `id`.
-- `POST /employees/:name` adds the new employee to the array
+  - This should 404 with a message if there is no employee with that id.
-- `GET /employees/random` sends a random employee from the array
+- `GET /employees/random` sends a random employee from the array.
+  - Be very careful about where you write this middleware!
+A request is handled by the _first_ handler with a matching path.

+You can test your endpoints by sending the requests in `employees.http`.

 ## Submission